beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### Introduction

-Currently the only part of the game that is playable is a short introduction that gives some insight into some of the game's lore and mechanics but is not an accurate reflection of how the game will be once completed.
-It can be thought of as roughly half the content the whole tutorial will need to eventually be.
+Currently the only part of the game that is playable is an introduction that gives some insight into some of the game's lore and mechanics but does not include the procedural generation and open world format that the game will eventually include.

 ### Game Speed Settings

 Users can select how much of a delay they want between lines being printed on the screen.
-The options range from no delay to a four second delay, which is roughly the speed that it takes to read most of the lines as they are being printed.
+The options range from no delay to a four second delay, which is roughly the speed that it takes to easily read most of the lines as they are being printed.
 The default is a one second delay.

 ### Inventory System